Love on the Run

 “I didn’t realize her last lap would be that dominant,” Aptos distance coach Dan Gruber said, himself in disbelief of his newest state champ.

-“It’s an out of body experience,” said head track and field coach Scott McConville.
+“It’s an out of body experience,” said head track & field coach Scott McConville.
 “The whole county got behind her.”

 So how does one celebrate her first state title?
 By racing again.
 Hiltz will head to New York City next weekend for the Jim Ryun High School Dream Mile, part of the adidas Grand Prix, on Saturday, June 9.